 Prices & Dates

-Local payment - ZAR 3,500, to be paid in cash on day 1
+Local payment - ZAR 3500, paid locally in cash

 Please note that this is payable locally on day 1 of your trip in the currency specified.